dsabelli/weatheready/README.md

 ## What Did I Learn

-This project reinforced React, TypeScript and Redux skills, as well as unit testing with Jest.
+This project reinforced React, TypeScript and Redux skills.

 Other skills I was able to improve on include: styling with Tailwind CSS, working with 3rd party APIs, RTK Query, use of a queue data structure, working with geolocation, and use of local storage.